PADI Professionals are people who want to dive safely and have fun!

 Susan also designs web sites and web pages, including the popular www.gomanzanillo.com, and www.divemanzanillo.com, sells real estate, and is the author of a tourist guidebook, "Facts, Tips & Day Trips, Guide to Manzanillo and Colima," designed to give prospective visitors to Manzanillo information to make their stay more pleasurable.
 She has also written a tourist guide for the Barra de Navidad and Melaque area.
 The book is also available locally for $25 at the Hotel La Posada or at Susan's scuba shop.

-Other hobbies besides diving include underwater photography, camping, hiking and exploring Mexico, and writing feature articles about Mexico.
+Other hobbies besides diving include underwater photography, camping, hiking, ATVing, and exploring Mexico, and writing feature articles about Mexico.

 Not counting her own pets, she is active in turtle and iguana rescue (both endangered species), helps out at two orphanages, and is on the board of the Enrique Corey Scholarship Fund for disadvantaged children.
 Recently, she has joined two humane society groups, and is active in animal rescue and spay-neuter programs.

-This pregnant green iguana visited the scuba shop one day.
+This pregnant green iguana visited the dive center one day.
 Before it was released into the wild, Susan had to have a final photo.

-Carlos Cuellar, partner and general manager of Underworld Scuba/Scuba Shack has been with the company for more than 13 years.
+Carlos Cuellar, partner and general manager of Underworld Scuba - Scuba Shack has been with the company for more than 15 years.
 A former marine and Viet Nam veteran, Carlos learned to dive when he was 12, living with his mother and stepfather in Manzanillo.
 His first dive was in Playa Audiencia, where they filmed the movie "10" with Bo Derek and Dudley Moore.

 Born in Redwood City, California, of Mexican parents from the Guadalajara area, Carlos divided his time between the U.S. and Mexico.
 After Viet Nam, Carlos settled in Houston, Texas, where his two grown sons, Shan and Mark are now living.
-His mother and other family members currently live in Guadalajara.
+His mother and other family members currently live in Guadalajara, except for two cousins, who live in Manzanillo..

 Diving for Trash